 All members are allowed to sponsor a guest.
 Please review the guest pass information on our membership pages.Can I reserve a racquetball court?

 Racquetball Court Reservations can be made at the equipment desk in person, or by phone.
-Courts 2 and 3 are available for reservation one day prior to play.
-Court 1 will remain a challenge/open court.
+Court 3 is available for reservation one day prior to play.
+Courts 1 and 2 will remain a challenge/open court.
 Reservations will not be taken on the day of play.

 How to Reserve a Court